LudekCizinsky/plstream-lang-capabilities/src/project/readme.md

 optional arguments:
-  -h, --help                      show this help message and exit -F, --format-plstream-train     Format PLStream Training Data and write to
+  -h, --help                      show this help message and exit -T, --train-plstream            Train PLStream
-                                  data/processed/final.csv
-  -T, --train-plstream            Train PLStream
   -R, --reproduce-checklist       Reproduce the Checklist Paper Results
 ```

-Use the `-F` flag, in order to concatenate the
-`data/rawtrain.csv` (Yelp Review Dataset) with the
-`data/raw/checklist-tests.txt` (CheckList Test)
-and save it in `data/processed/final.csv`.
-This
-data set is required for the training and
-evaluation of PLStream to work.

 Use the `-T` flag to train PLStream.
 By default,
 the PL100 model (trained on 100.000 review from